 Roasted cho cho recipe – A simply and easy recipe where this light green vegetable known as cho cho to Jamaicans is oven roasted and seasoned to taste.

 Roasted cho cho also known as chayote or christophine, are you truly ready for this recipe?
 Probably not but nevertheless it’s coming your way.
 I first introduced this wonderful vegetable to yourselves via my plantain and cho cho curry.
+Do read on if you are interested in making a healthy Caribbean appetiser.

 In case you’re not in the loop Chayote is a small green edible pear shaped vegetable that’s commonly eaten in the Caribbean and Asian.
 Although it can be eaten raw I’m quite partial to boiling it and adding it to soup but as of lately I’ve been experimenting a lot more courtesy of being a food blogger.